franherr/MMT/README.md

 For more information on modular multiplication tables, see https://www.youtube.com/watch?v=KlHmuKqpJl0.

 This project will allow the user to draw whichever modular multiplication table they wish to, with many style settings.
-To get started, look at the 'MMTUser'.
+To get started, look at the 'MMTUser' file.